 The End Result

-The project will improve on-time reliability and access for transit and HOVs on I-90.
-With new direct-access ramps, carpools, vanpools and buses will access the freeway directly to or from HOV lanes without merging through lanes of traffic.
-Traffic on the outer roadway will be smoother and safer for everyone.
+The project will improve on-time reliability and access for transit, carpools, and vanpools on I-90.
+With new direct-access ramps, carpools, vanpools and buses will access the freeway directly to or from HOV lanes without merging across three or more lanes of traffic.
+Traffic on the mainline will be smoother and safer for everyone.

 The project also prepares the center roadway for Sound Transit's 14-mile East Link light rail extension from Seattle to Redmond.